-The BEBR/CTSI Network Science Lab applies network analysis, statistical modeling, and natural language processing to a variety of research topics, including science and scientific collaboration, migration and health, social support and personal communities.
-The Lab is supported in part by the Bureau of Economic and Business Research (BEBR), the Clinical and Translational Science Institute (CTSI), and the Department of Sociology and Criminology & Law at the University of Florida.
+The UF BEBR/CTSI Network Science Lab applies social network analysis, natural language processing, and statistical modeling to a variety of research topics, including the study of science and scientific collaboration, international migration, and health inequalities.
+The Lab is supported in part by the NIH National Center for Advancing Translational Sciences (Network Science Module of the UF Clinical and Translational Science Institute), the UF Bureau of Economic and Business Research (BEBR), and the Department of Sociology and Criminology & Law.
+Part of the Lab’s research is also supported by the Informatics Institute and the One Health Center for Excellence at the University of Florida.

 Ruijie Mao is a Criminology PhD student in the UF Department of Sociology and Criminology & Law.
 His research applies network analysis and data science methods to the study of structures and operation modes of transnational organized crime, with a particular focus on human trafficking and drug smuggling.